Gabriella439/grace/README.md

 * `Natural/fold : forall (a : Type) .
 Natural -> (a -> a) -> a -> a`

   Canonical fold for a `Natural` number

+For an up-to-date list of builtin functions and their types, run the `grace builtins` subcommand.

 ### Type checking and inference